ebayraktaroglu/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 5: Setting an SSH Key
 > Again, make sure you are connecting to Powershell and/or VSCode as an administrator.
 Follow [these](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) instructions up until it says "Deploying the public key."
 Also, in the part where it says `ssh-add ~\.ssh\id_ed25519` in the instructions, you have to replace the "~" with the location of the .ssh\id_ed25519.
 It should tell you that information during the key generation process.
-> After you've added the private key to ssh-agent, run the command `scp C:\Users\joe/.ssh/id_rsa.pub cs15lwi22@ieng6.ucsd.edu:~/.ssh/authorized_keys`
+> After you've added the private key to ssh-agent, run the command `scp C:\Users\NAME/.ssh/id_ed25519.pub cs15lwi22--@ieng6.ucsd.edu:~/.ssh/authorized_keys`, again replacing the "--".
+And the "C:\Users\NAME" should be the thing you replaced the "~" with in the previous step.
+This command copies the public key into the .ssh directory in the server, in a textfile called "authorized_keys."
+Now, you should be able to use the `scp` and `ssh` commands without entering a password.
->
-> During the lab, I managed to generate a ssh key, but when I went to run the extra commands needed for the Windows OS, they just would not work.
-I got stuck at this point during the lab.
-But later, in my own time, I figured out the issue.
-I wasn't connected to VSCode as an administrator, so I couldn't run those commands.
-Like I mentioned in Step 2, I figured out how to do that.
-And then the commands worked.
-But after that, I had issues figuring out how to copy the public key into the school server.
-I messed up and created a directory called "authorized_keys" in .ssh in the server instead of a textfile, and I kept trying over and over, because I couldn't figure out what was going wrong.
-I was managing to copy the public key into the "authorized_keys" directory, but it obviously didn't stop the need for a password to connect to the server.
-I finally realized my mistake, and deleted the directory I made, and then ran the command that copied the key into a textfile.
-And then I could connect to the school server without a password.

-This is an image of me connecting to the server without a password:
+This is an screenshot of me connecting to the server without a password:
 ![Image](Lab_Report_Week_2_Screenshots/SSH_Key.png)

 ***